vmware/vic-product/docs/user_doc/vic_vsphere_admin/bridge_network.md

 # Configure Bridge Networks #

 Bridge networks are the network or networks that container VMs use to communicate with each other.
-Every virtual container host (VCH) must have a unique bridge network.
+Every virtual container host (VCH) must have a dedicated bridge network.

 In Docker terminology, the bridge network on a VCH corresponds to the default bridge network, or `docker0` interface, on a Docker host.
 Container application developers can use `docker network create` to create additional, user-defined bridge networks when they run containers.
 For information about default bridge networks and user-defined networks, see [Docker container networking](https://docs.docker.com/engine/userguide/networking/) in the Docker documentation.